kgadek/buildbot/master/docs/manual/cfg-buildsteps.rst

   Specifies whether to clean the build tree or not.

     ``incremental``
-      The source is update, but any built files are left untouched.
+      The source is updated, but any built files are left untouched.

     ``full``
       The build tree is clean of any built files.